Most Haunted Hotels in the World

-Hotel Features: Business center, Meeting room, Swimming pool, Fitness center, Restaurant, Free Wi-Fi
+Hotel Features: Meeting room, Swimming pool, Fitness center, Restaurant, Free WiFi, Pet-friendly, Parking, Bar

 Emperor Nero is famed for playing the fiddle while ancient Rome burned.
 These days, he spends his time in an equally spooky fashion: wandering restlessly from his tomb to the nearby Castello Della Castelluccia, seeking a peaceful place to sleep.
 Creepier still, he’s not alone.
 At this 10th-century aristocrat’s castle in the Lazio countryside outside Rome, he shares the local spirit world with an alchemist who was killed when struck by lightning in the tower in the 1600s.
 Guests have also seen apparitions of horses sold by one of the castle’s noblemen to pay off a gambling debt.
 Sent to a foreign land, they soon died, and their ghosts returned to Italy, where they gallop across the grounds at night.

 > For more information, visit Castello Della Castelluccia official website.